+Let’s get to the bottom of the question: what is mesothelioma cancer?
 Most have never heard of malignant mesothelioma.
 Yet when you or someone you love has received a mesothelioma cancer diagnosis, trying to understand this medically complicated asbestos lung cancer can be an overwhelming process.
-At the Simmons Law Firm, our lawyers have worked with thousands of patients and families affected by malignant mesothelioma.
+At Simmons Hanly Conroy, our lawyers have worked with thousands of patients and families affected by malignant mesothelioma.

-Stay Informed: Mesothelioma Facts and Mesothelioma Information from Simmons Firm
+Stay Informed: Mesothelioma Facts and Mesothelioma Information from Simmons Hanly Conroy

 On this website we try to give you as much malignant mesothelioma information as possible.
 However, if you have been diagnosed with mesothelioma or diseases linked to asbestos, we strongly recommend you consult your physician or find a mesothelioma specialist by reaching out to an organization like the Mesothelioma Applied Research Foundation for the most accurate mesothelioma information.

 Each year, nearly 3,000 people in the United States are diagnosed with mesothelioma cancer.
-Virtually all cases of malignant mesothelioma are linked to asbestos.
+Virtually all cases of malignant mesothelioma are linked to asbestos exposure.

 There are several types of mesothelioma, including:

-One of the most important mesothelioma facts is that is is a particularly dangerous disease because it has a very long latency period.
+One of the most important mesothelioma facts to know when answering the question what is mesothelioma cancer is that the disease has a very long latency period.
 Mesothelioma cancer symptoms may not appear for 10, 20 or even 40 years after exposure to asbestos.
 In addition, once symptoms do appear mesothelioma progresses quickly.
 According to the American Cancer Society, many victims die within two years of being diagnosed with mesothelioma.